TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-10-05-how-to-reveal-static-call-relationships-in-your-code.md

 tweet: "New Post on #php 🐘 blog: How to Reveal Static Call Relationships in Your Code"
 tweet_image: "/assets/images/posts/2020/static_detector_result.png"

+updated_since: "August 2021"
+updated_message: |
+    Updated with EasyCI package, that acquired the Static Detector package.
 ---

 "3 developers try to find one static method they can safely change."